firepear/homefarm/README.md

 Tools for deploying and managing a BOINC compute farm using Ansible and Arch Linux.

-Homefarm makes it easier -- and _faster_ -- to install, reinstall, configure, and update all your BOINC crunchboxes.
-It also makes you a better netizen: all your compute nodes will install and update from a local repository that lives on the control node.
+Homefarm makes it easier and faster to install, reinstall, configure, and update all your BOINC crunchboxes.
+It also saves your bandwidth: all your compute nodes will install and update from a local repository that lives on the control node.

-Homefarm makes a few assumptions:
+There are a few assumptions:

 * One machine capable of running Docker, to host the control container
-* One or more x86_64 machines capable of running Arch Linux, to act as the compute nodes.
+* One or more x86_64 machines capable of running Arch Linux, to act as the compute nodes
-  * These machines will be used for no other purpose, and it is okay to wipe their drives -- Homefarm does not do custom partitioning.
+  * These machines will be used for no other purpose, and it is okay to wipe their drives
 * You are aware of your local network configuration, and have IPs to assign to the nodes.
-* All nodes are on a private network -- an SSH key with no passphrase will be generated for Ansible's use.
+* All nodes are on a private network -- an SSH key with no passphrase will be generated for Ansible's use
-* You're familiar with BOINC, projects, workunits, and so on.
+* You're familiar with BOINC, projects, workunits, and so on

 # Documentation